 This pasta dish is not among the least expensive pasta dish there is.
 Bacon, fresh mushrooms and asparagus don’t come cheap but, for a special occasion dish, this is not that expensive to prepare either.
 Just make sure that you have really good quality ingredients and you can’t go wrong.

-- 250 g. of elbow macaroni (or your preferred pasta shape)
+- 250 grams elbow macaroni (or your preferred pasta shape)

-- 250 g. of fresh button mushrooms (I used brown but white is fine), caps and stems thinly sliced
+- 250 grams fresh button mushrooms (I used brown but white is fine), caps and stems thinly sliced

-- 250 g. of baby asparagus, cut into thirds
+- 250 grams baby asparagus cut into thirds

 - Cook the pasta in salted water according to package directions, undercooking it by about three to four minutes (see how to cook al dente pasta like a pro).
 Drain without rinsing in cold water.